1. What is Big Data?

 The intermediate data is cleaned up after the Hadoop Job completes.

-26. What is speculative execution ?
+26. What is speculative execution?

 Answer: It is an optimization technique.

-Computer system performs some task that may not be actually needed.
+The computer system performs some task that may not be actually needed.

-27. What do you mean by logistic regression ?
+27. What do you mean by logistic regression?

-Answer: Also known as logit model, Logistic Regression is a technique to predict the binary result from a linear amalgamation of predictor variables.
+Answer: Also known as the logit model, Logistic Regression is a technique to predict the binary result from a linear amalgamation of predictor variables.

-28. How Big Data can help increase the revenue of the businesses ?
+28. How Big Data can help increase the revenue of the businesses?

 Answer: Big data is about using data to expect future events in a way that progresses the bottom line.
 There are oodles of ways to increase profit.
 From email to a site, to phone calls and interaction with people, this brings information about the client’s performance.
 Undoubtedly, a deeper understanding of consumers can improve business and customer loyalty.
 Big data offers an array of advantages to the table, all you have to do is use it more efficiently in order to an increasingly competitive environment.

-29. What are the responsibilities of a data analyst ?
+29. What are the responsibilities of a data analyst?